meksii/newrep/readme2.md

-this is my first project
+# This is my first project

 alebo aj nie